Enlargement countries - population statistics

 Birth and death rates

-In 2016, life expectancy for men in the enlargement countries ranged from a low of 73.2 years in Serbia to 77.1 years in Albania (compared with 78.2 years in the EU-28).
-For women, life expectancy across the enlargement countries was slightly more homogeneous, ranging from a low of 77.5 years in North Macedonia to 81.6 years in Kosovo (compared with 83.6 years for the EU-28).
+In 2019, life expectancy for men in the candidate countries and potential candidates for which data is available ranged from a low of 73.4 years in Serbia to 77.6 years in Albania (a difference of 4.2 years), compared with 78.5 years in the EU.
+For women, life expectancy across the candidate countries and potential candidates was slightly more homogeneous, ranging from a low of 78.6 years in both Serbia and North Macedonia to 81.8 years in Turkey, a difference of 3.2 years; for comparison, the average in the EU was 84.0 years.

 Infant mortality rates